-4. OPTIONS AND ALTERNATIVES CONSIDERED
+4. OPTIONS & ALTERNATIVES CONSIDERED

 - 4.1 The alternative to appropriating the land for planning purposes would be to seek to identify and release all rights and remove all restrictions by private agreement prior to commencement of the development works. - 4.2 This approach would lead to a delay in the delivery of the proposed development as it is unlikely that agreement would be reached with all parties within a reasonable timeframe, and in line with the scheme's programme.
-It is also possible that there will be greater financial exposure to the Council as impacted parties may seek ransom payments on threat of injunction, and may, due to their lack of agreement with the proposed development, refuse to engage with Bellway or demand unreasonable levels of compensation.
-This could result in significant uncertainty regarding the delivery of the scheme by either causing delay or it not proceeding due to the risk of additional costs. - 4.3 As set out in the Development Agreement signed by Bellway and the Council in November 2022, it is the Council's condition precedent to appropriate the site.
-Therefore, as drafted, the Development Agreement would not be able to be adhered to and the scheme would progress no further if the Council were not to approve this decision and appropriate the site.
+It is also possible that there will be greater financial exposure to the Council as impacted parties may seek ransom payments on threat of injunction, and may, due to their lack of agreement with the proposed development, refuse to engage with Sixty Bricks or demand unreasonable levels of compensation.
+This could result in significant uncertainty regarding the delivery of the scheme by either causing delay or it not proceeding due to the risk of additional costs.